openstack/barbican/doc/source/api/userguide/cas.rst

 *****************************************
-Certificate Authorities API - Quick Start
+Certificate Authorities API - User Guide
 *****************************************

 Barbican is used as an interface to interact with Certificate Authorities (both